Dental Dentures Malta Treatment (Options & Prices)

 Regular dental check-ups and having your teeth professionally cleaned are vital for keeping your teeth and gums healthy.
 Most dentists recommend a dental check-up at least once a year.
 Regular visits allow your dentist to check the soft parts of your mouth, including the tongue and cheeks.
 These examinations are important so the dentist can spot any infections, mouth conditions or even mouth cancer at the earliest stages.
 Full denture wearers should check with their dentist about how often they should visit.
 With regular professional care, a positive attitude and persistence, you can become one of the millions of people who wear their dentures with a smile.

-Are dentures my only option?
+Are they my only option?

-Before And After Dental Denture Images
+Before And After Denture Treatment Images

-Patient required full denture set (Before)
+The patient required a full denture set

 What is a full denture dental practice?

 Full dentures are used when all teeth are missing.
-Dentures can either be immediate or conventional.
+They can either be immediate or conventional.
 Immediate full dentures are fitted as soon as your teeth have been removed so that you are not left without teeth.
 As your gums heal they will also shrink, and you will notice that these immediate dentures will become loose after a few weeks.
 Your dentist will guide you as to when they should be temporarily relined to compensate for this shrinkage.
 After a few months (around 6) once the gums have healed, these dentures can be permanently relined in the same acrylic material they are made of to compensate for gum shrinkage during healing.
 Conventional dentures are provided when patients had their teeth extracted a while before but opted to stay without dentures while the gums heal.
 They do not have to be relined after a few weeks and months.

-Can dentures be made without an impression?
+Can a set be made without an impression?